Lithgow’s Blast Furnace: Steel, Struggle, and the Lessons That Shaped Workers’ Protection

 The Government Insurance Office of New South Wales (GIO) was born, a state-run insurer established to ensure workers’ compensation insurance could be delivered fairly and reliably.

-Industrial expansion like Lithgow created the risks.Government intervention tried to contain them.
+Industrial expansion like Lithgow created the risks.
+Government intervention attempted to manage them.
+But the power imbalance did not disappear — it evolved.

-A decision that fractured a community
+A decision that reshaped a community

 By the 1920s, Hoskins saw a bigger opportunity on the coast — Port Kembla.

-Hoskins died in 1926.
-But the course he set continued under his sons.
+Hoskins died in 1926, but the course he set continued under his sons.

 A warning carried forward